JUAN E. VIGUIÉ SR.

 But as he envisioned new ways of storytelling beyond film, in 1975 he founded Viguié Multimedia, Inc. and together with his son, John, began producing Epcot-like audio-visual presentations which proved to be an innovative and highly successful means of storytelling through immersive experiences.
 Viguié Multimedia became the first and largest multimedia company on the Island operating in a 10,000 sq. ft. custom-built facility in the heart of Hato Rey, complete with photographic and sound studios, film developing lab, theaters, and specialized camera equipment for visual effects.
 Upon the advent of personal computers in the early 1990s, the company transitioned from analog to digital technology, and began producing interactive CD-ROMs, DVDs, web pages, computer graphics, digital photography and video content, among others.

 In 1996 Juan E. Viguié Jr. retired, leaving an indelible mark as a pioneer in the development of the film and entertainment industry in Puerto Rico.
 Today, both his as well as his father’s historical news clips and documentaries are conserved in the Puerto Rico Archives and in the Carnegie Library.

-Naturally, TheRaccoonteurs.com's introductory groundbreaking project is an epic dramatic television series about a family bloodline and legacy that transcends four generations, whose fascinating life-stories, turmoils and adventures take us deep into a surreal/magical world where anything is possible and nothing is what it seems; a realm aptly named “Somewhere in the Nowhere”.
+It's no surprise that TheRaccoonteurs.com's groundbreaking project is an epic TV series about a family bloodline and legacy that transcends four generations, whose fascinating life-stories, turmoils and adventures take us deep into a surreal/magical world where anything is possible and nothing is what it seems; a realm aptly named “Somewhere in the Nowhere”.